 In the primary or secondary stages, syphilis may also be diagnosed using darkfield microscopy.
 A sample of fluid is taken from a skin sore or lymph node and examined using a specially equipped light microscope.
 The bacteria appear bright against a dark background, making them easier to identify.

 In the latent stage, the same blood tests (treponemal and nontreponemal) are used to diagnose syphilis.
 Doctors also try to determine whether the stage is early-latent syphilis or late-latent syphilis based on results of their evaluation, including a thorough physical examination and review of previous test results.

 If neurosyphilis is suspected, regardless of the stage of syphilis, a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) is needed to obtain spinal fluid, which is tested for antibodies to the bacteria.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) is needed to obtain spinal fluid, which is tested for antibodies to the bacteria.